Éliphas Lévi: As a ceremonial magus

 Of his initial experience with British esotericists, in 1854, Levi wrote: "I had undertaken a journey to London, that I might escape from internal disquietude and devote myself, without interruption, to science. [...]
 They asked me forthwith to work wonders, as if I were a charlatan, and I was somewhat discouraged, for, to speak frankly, far from being inclined to initiate others into the mysteries of Ceremonial Magic, I had shrunk all along from its illusions and weariness.
 Moreover, such ceremonies necessitated an equipment which would be expensive and hard to collect.
-I buried myself therefore in the study of the transcendent Kabalah, and troubled no further about English adepts."
+I buried myself therefore in the study of the transcendent Kabbalah, and troubled no further about English adepts."

 It did not take long after his arrival in England, however, before his skills as a reputed magus were earnestly courted; and Levi obliged: An elderly British woman, who, on the agreement to strictest secrecy, "rigorous amongst adepts," provided him with "a complete magical cabinet" containing the necessary paraphernalia to apply his theories to the practice of magic in England.